Ways To Help Your Active Child Focus During Online Learning

 Our course materials are laser-focused on addressing our learners’ needs.
 We do not merely go through the technical knowledge and expect them to write in Chinese and speak in Mandarin well.

-Each lesson has undergone a painstaking research and testing process before it reaches our learner.
+Each lesson has undergone painstaking research and testing before it reaches our learner.
 More precisely, each lesson takes over 100 hours from curriculum creation to the actual courseware and followed by 30 hours of mock teaching and teacher training.
-Plus, all teaching materials need to pass through quality control (QC) rounds at our research centres based in Beijing (specialists from Peking University, Tsinghua University and more) and Singapore (specialists from NUS, NTU, NYU and more).
+Plus, all teaching materials need to pass through quality control (QC) rounds at our research centers based in Beijing (specialists from Peking University, Tsinghua University and more) and Singapore (specialists from NUS, NTU, NYU and more).
 Even after being launched, our course materials are constantly assessed and updated to integrate the latest teaching methods and research findings.

 The real solution to helping your active child focus during online learning classes, is in designing and adapting the learning program according to the learners’ need for engagement.